Recommendations on foundation governance

 Six out of seven members of the board (excluding employee representatives) are independent.

-2.5.1.
-It is recommended that members of the board of directors be appointed for a minimum period of two years and a maximum period of four years.
+2.5.1 It is recommended that members of the board of directors be appointed for a minimum period of two years at a time and a maximum period of four years at a time.
+Reappointment can take place.

-2.6.1.
-It is recommended that the board of trustees establish an evaluation procedure in which the board of directors, the chairman and the contributions and performance of individual members are evaluated annually, and the result is discussed by the board of directors.
+2.6.1 It is recommended that the board of directors establish an evaluation procedure in which the contributions and performance of the board, the chairman and the individual members are evaluated annually, and that the result is discussed by the board.
+The nature and scope of the evaluation procedure will depend on the specific circumstances of the foundation and may vary from year to year.

 The LEO Foundation is in compliance with this recommendation.